Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

-If wanting to pay via credit card (Visa, Mastercard or Discover), please email the completed form to Angie.Clark@dnr.iowa.gov and she will call the facility designated person for the credit card information.
+If wanting to pay via credit card (Visa, Mastercard or Discover), please email the completed form to Angie.Clark@dnr.iowa.gov and she will coordinate the credit card payment with the facility.
 Please DO NOT include the credit card information in the email.

 In fields 1a, 1b, and 1c, tonnage fees are assessed and determined by the disposition of the hazardous waste generated.
 If no tonnage fees are recorded in fields 1a, 1b, or 1c, you must have the qualifying exemption(s) marked in Section 4 to waive those tonnage fees for your facility.